ENCCS/cmake-workshop/content/hello-cmake.rst

    invocation of the build tools.

+.. callout:: Put your ``CMakeLists.txt`` under version control

+   All CMake-related files will evolve together with your codebase.
+It's a good idea to put them under version control.
+On the contrary, any of the *generated* native build-system files, *e.g.* ``Makefile``-s, should not be version-controlled.

 .. typealong:: The command-line interface to CMake

    Let us get acquainted with the CMake and especially its command-line interface.